Breakfast Ideas for Your Wedding Day

 - Caffeine – If you really think you can’t get through your day without a fix of caffeine try to opt for it black as when mixed with sugar or milk it can have a dehydrating effect and cause bad breath.
 That’s the last thing you need when saying your vows

 - Alcohol – well not too much of it!
 If you do wish to have a glass of bubbles with your girls before saying I Do then make sure it is just one glass

 The most important thing to remember is to keep hydrated.
-Drinking lots of water actually helps avoid water retention and prevents fatigue.
+Drinking lots of water actually help avoid water retention and prevent fatigue.
 Why not add lemon wedges and mint leaves for a bit of flavour and a de-bloat bonus.